 Our volunteers, have lost a loved one to suicide, they are a fantastic team who help to change lives…. they understand.

 We run local support groups at locations around the UK – and we are always looking to open more.
 Groups meet once a month, are open to anyone over 18, and offer a vital opportunity for people to meet with others who have been bereaved by suicide.

-We operate a national helpline, open from 9am to 9pm, 7 days per week, 52 weeks of the year.
+We operate a national Support Line, open from 9am to 7pm, Monday to Wednesday.
 We take calls from anyone who is over 18 and it is an opportunity for people to talk with someone who has been bereaved by suicide.

-Great helpline volunteers do more listening than talking, are comfortable listening to the experiences of others, and pay attention to their own well-being and boundaries.
+Great Support Line volunteers do more listening than talking, are comfortable listening to the experiences of others, and pay attention to their own well-being and boundaries.